Most of us rely on groundwater

 Climate change means Perth will continue to get less rainfall, so we need to conserve groundwater

 Perth’s average annual rainfall has declined by about 15% since the mid 1970s.

 Protecting our precious groundwater resource is a major focus of the Waterwise Perth Action Plan which sets a direction to transition Perth into a leading waterwise city by 2030.
-The plan includes a target to reduce groundwater use by 10%.

 We all need to use groundwater wisely if we want Perth to remain the liveable, vibrant and green city we know and love.